Skip to main content

 • gameplay

-• “Gotta give this shmup huge thumbs up, as it plays its 'risk vs reward' mechanics in a refreshingly simple and straightforward manner, without overwhelming inexperienced players, yet offering a solid challenge for those feeling more confident and skilled.”
+• “Gotta give this shmup huge thumbs up, as it plays its 'risk vs reward' mechanics (to fly as near as possible to enemy bullets, to build up meter and increase firepower) in a refreshingly simple and straightforward manner, without overwhelming unexperienced players, yet offering a solid challenge for those feeling more confident and skilled.”

 • “Gameplay is quite bad as the controls are sluggish.”